tzdwq8/stock-analysis/README.md

 ## Purpose

 This project was intended to provide insight on appropriate green stocks in which to invest.
 This project was conducted utilizing excel, and creating a macro in order to automate the analysis.
 The initial analysis centered around the stock "DAQO" to determine the total daily volume and return during 2018.
 This was performed utilizing the ticker symbol, date, daily closing price, and daily volume.
 The  analysis was expanded to include 11 other green stock over 2017 and 2018.
-Finally, the macro was refracted in order to run more efficiently to expand the dataset to include the entire stock market over the last few years.
+Finally, the macro was refactored in order to run more efficiently to expand the dataset to include the entire stock market over the last few years.

 ## Results